 If you pay less than $200,000 per year in annual rateable remuneration, your premiums are based on a combination of:

 - Industry classification.
-The premium rates in your industry according to this list
+The premium rates in your industry according to this list.
+Look for 'industry rate'.

 - Rateable remuneration.
 How much you pay your workers in a given year

 If you pay more than $200,000 per year, your premiums are based on a combination of industry classification, rateable remuneration and claims experience.
 Claims experience refers to how many claims you have made recently and how this compares to other businesses in the same industry classification.
 A better claims experience generally means you have a safer workplace, relative to the industry standard, and can get lower premiums.